fvsch/kirby-twig/doc/functions.md

 If you need to use PHP classes in your templates, I recommend two approaches:

-1. Do it in a controller instead, and feed the resulting content to your templates.
-(Kirby documentation: [https://getkirby.com/docs/developer-guide/advanced/controllers](Controllers).)
+1. Do it in a controller instead, and feed the resulting content to your templates. ([Kirby documentation: Controllers](https://getkirby.com/docs/developer-guide/advanced/controllers).)
 2. Write a custom function that returns a class instance.

 Let’s look at an example of that second solution: